 It is clear that Essex marched out from Kineton on the morning of 23rd October.
 He deployed his army in line along the low ridge feature that runs north east from the Oakes.
 We know that the Parliamentary foot was drawn up in three tertias (brigades).

-On the right stood the ‘Vanguard’, under Sir John Meldrum.
+On the Parliamentary right stood their ‘Vanguard’, under Sir John Meldrum.
 This included the regiments of Lord Robartes (‘redcoats’ from Bucks), Lord Saye (Oxon ‘bluecoats’), Sir William Constable (Yorks blue) and Sir William Fairfax (Yorks).

 The ‘Battle’ or centre was commanded by Charles Essex.
 The official Parliamentary account clearly places his tertia “in the middle”.
 It contained the regiments of Lord Wharton (black colours), Lord Mandeville (green), Sir Henry Cholmley (London blue) and Charles Essex’s own (tawny yellow).